-A normal load for undergraduate students is from 12 to 16 credits in the Fall and Spring semesters, and from 3 to 5 credits in the winter semester.
-Financial-aid eligibility often requires that a student maintain full-time status, which means that a student be registered for at least 12 credits during the fall semester and at least 12 credits combined from the winter semester and spring semester.
-Varsity athletes, international students, and recipients of Veteran's benefits typically must register for at least 12 credits in the fall, 3 credits in winter, and 12 credits in the spring.
-Higher loads are permitted in fall and spring, but not in winter, with signed permission from the major advisor, for students with a cumulative GPA of 3.50 or higher and no outstanding grades of Incomplete.
-Overloads may not exceed 18 credits in the fall and spring, or 5 credits in winter.
-Students who have accrued 90 or more credits and have a graduation application on file in the Registrar's Office are exempt from fall and spring limitations.
+A normal load for undergraduate students is from 12 to 16 credits in the Fall and Spring semesters, and from 3 to 5 credits in the Winter semester.
+Financial-aid eligibility often requires that a student maintain full-time status, which means that a student be registered for at least 12 credits during the Fall semester and at least 12 credits combined from the Winter semester and Spring semester.
+Varsity athletes, international students, and recipients of Veteran's benefits typically must register for at least 12 credits in the Fall, 3 credits in Winter, and 12 credits in the Spring semesters.
+Higher loads are permitted in Fall and Spring, but not in Winter, with signed permission from the major advisor, for students with a cumulative GPA of 3.50 or higher and no outstanding grades of Incomplete.
+Overloads may not exceed 18 credits in the Fall and Spring, or 5 credits in Winter.
+Students who have accrued 90 or more credits and have a graduation application on file in the Registrar's Office are exempt from Fall and Spring limitations.

 Auditing and Non-credit Instruction

 For currently enrolled students